 Remember when we talked about the importance of an emergency fund?
 That’s so you won’t be tempted to touch your retirement accounts, which often have 10% penalties if you cash out before retirement.
 You also cut your compounding magic off at the knees.
 Not ideal.

 While you should be aware of your option to borrow money from your 401(k), there are several reasons to beware.
-One major one is you may be forced to pay it back more quickly than you hoped if you leave your job, which could cause you to default on the loan.
+You may be forced to pay it back more quickly than you hoped if you leave your job, which could cause you to default on the loan.
 A 401(k) loan is a consequential decision and should not be taken lightly.
 It’s smart to talk to a qualified financial advisor before making this decision.

 3. Remember, you’re in this for the long haul